Anxious EU appeals to Britons to stay, warns of costs

 Breaking that taboo was Robert Fico, the outspoken prime minister of Slovakia, who met Merkel on Thursday.
 His country's six-month presidency of EU councils starting in July would give it some role in the start of negotiations with a Britain set on leaving the Union, and Fico said polls showed it was now time to be "realistic" about preparing for that eventuality.

-"If you're watching soccer and your team is three behind in the 90th minute of the game, it's unlikely that there will be a turnaround and that suddenly you will win," he said.
+"If you're watching football and your team is three behind in the 90th minute of the game, it's unlikely that there will be a turnaround and that suddenly you will win," he said.

 And, like European Council President Donald Tusk, who chairs EU summits, Juncker warned that a Leave vote would unleash "major uncertainty".

-Juncker's distant predecessor from 1985-95, Jacques Delors, issued a statement to Reuters to dispel rumors he favored a Brexit to let other states to integrate further.
+Juncker's distant predecessor from 1985-95, Jacques Delors, issued a statement to Reuters to dispel rumours he favoured a Brexit to let other states to integrate further.

 "I consider the UK's participation in the European Union to be a positive element both for the British and for the Union," the architect of the euro single currency said.